Papillon (2017 film)

-Papillon is a 2017 biographical crime drama film directed by Michael Noer and also the last film by Red Granite Pictures.
+Papillon is a 2017 biographical crime drama film directed by Michael Noer and written by Aaron Guzikowski.
 It tells the story of French convict Henri Charrière (Charlie Hunnam), nicknamed Papillon ("butterfly"), who was falsely imprisoned in 1933 in the notorious Devil's Island penal colony and escaped in 1941 with the help of another convict, counterfeiter Louis Dega (Rami Malek).
 The film's screenplay is based on Charrière's autobiographies Papillon and Banco, as well as the former's 1973 film adaptation, which was written by Dalton Trumbo and Lorenzo Semple Jr. and starred Steve McQueen and Dustin Hoffman.

 Papillon premiered on September 9, 2017, in the Special Presentations section at the 2017 Toronto International Film Festival.
 It was also the last film to be produced by Red Granite Pictures before the company was closed thereafter in 2018.

 Plot

 Henri "Papillon" Charrière, a safecracker from the Parisian underworld, is framed for murder.
 Though he has an alibi from his lover, Nenette, Papillon is convicted and condemned to the notorious Devil's Island penal colony in French Guiana — a hellish prison from which nobody has escaped.

 On the ship to South America, Papillon meets Louis Dega, a quirky counterfeiter from Marseille.
 That evening Dega is awakened as two convicts murder a prisoner sleeping next to him in order to cut open his stomach and steal the money he had swallowed.
 Papillon forms an unlikely alliance with Dega, who is targeted by the other prisoners who suspect him of also hiding money.
 Papillon saves Dega's life and is punished for fighting by the guards.
 In exchange for Papillon's protection, Dega agrees to finance Papillon's escape, ultimately resulting in a bond of lasting friendship.

 When Papillon and Dega are ordered to carry away a guillotined body, a guard starts to whip Dega.
 Papillon strikes the guard with a rock and runs into the jungle for his first escape.
 He is given two years of silent solitary confinement.
 After the warden learns he has been receiving extra food, his rations are cut in half until he gives up the name of his supplier.
 Papillon does not betray Dega.